 Inverting the Pyramid: The history of football tactics - Jonathan Wilson

-Takes a full approach on the tactic aspects of the game and delivering thoughts about many aspects concerning the theory of it.
-Jonathan Wilson discusses several formations used over the years and their pros and cons, without praising a specific one as the best but instead describing the relative aspects around.
-You probably knew about Total Football and perhaps Catenaccio, but maybe you didn’t heard about W-system or W-defense - reading this book will learn you terms and historical facts to making you a football wiz.
+This is one of the most impressive books written about football (soccer) in aspects of research.
+The writer, Jonathan Wilson, must have been watching videos of old football games for endless of hours to present so many details of historical matches.
+The book takes a full approach on the tactic aspects of the game and the theory behind the development: from extreme attack to extreme forms of defense since football emerge until today.
+The book discusses several formations used over the years: who was the inventor and what are their pros and cons.
+You probably knew about Total Football and perhaps Catenaccio, but maybe you didn’t heard about W-system or W-defense - reading this book will teach you terms and historical facts to making you a football wiz.

 Said about it: "Must surely go down as one of the most revelatory sports books of the year, as well as one of the best." - The Scotsman